-In this blog, Aaron Carpenter runs through the biggest mistakes most B2B content creators make and why too many end up writing poor quality content that sounds like every other piece of content marketing on the internet.
+In this blog, we run through the biggest mistakes most B2B content creators make and why too many end up writing poor quality content that sounds like every other piece of content marketing on the internet.

 B2B content creators have a difficult job today with the amount of content they have to produce.
 Imagine the pressure of having to write lots of search engine optimised blogs, news articles, eBooks, market research reports, whitepapers and the like, all then explain why some of it hasn’t brought in any leads for that month or quarter.